MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D18
 Edited some code in that Udacity exercise project Book Listing App, finally finished Android Networking course on Udacity, reviewed all concepts I have learned in the course, getting ready for the final project News App.

+### R1D19
+Fixed error in that Book Listing App, first commit in News App that part of the Udacity Android Basics Networking Course for the Final Exercise Project